Project MGU - the Useful Plants Project

 The Useful Plants Project is overseen by Dr Paul Smith and managed by Dr Tiziana Ulian.

-Other members of the management team are Moctar Sacande, Tim Pearce, Michiel van Slageren, Michael Way, Petra Bakewell-Stone, with support from Roger Smith (retired).
+Other members of the management team are Moctar Sacande, Tim Pearce, Michiel van Slageren and Michael Way, with support from Roger Smith (retired).

 The research part of the project is overseen by Hugh Pritchard, with support from Charlotte Seal and Louise Colville.